Frequently asked questions about Holy Cross Episcopal

 “Do you read the Bible?”

 Indeed we do.
 Two or more passages of scripture are read aloud at each of our Sunday, Wednesday, and Friday services.
 On Sundays, we follow the order of scriptures in the Revised Common Lectionary (RCL), which is a three-year cycle of scriptures to use during worship.
 (You can learn more about the RCL at www.commontexts.org/rcl.)
-We have small groups, called Life Groups, that meet regularly to study and discuss the scriptures for the week.
+Some of our small groups study the Sunday lessons as their bible study.

 Some people read the Daily Office, a cycle of scripture readings that covers most of the Bible in two years.
 Others participate in our Bible Challenge, reading small sections each day and sharing that experience with one another.
 (For more information on terminology see https://www.episcopalchurch.org/library/glossary/all)

 “What is The Book of Common Prayer?”